bstillitano/BSMediaPicker/README.md

 # BSMediaPicker

-Welcome to **BSMediaPicker,** a UI/UX framework for allowing users to quickly and easily select photos and/or videos from their device library as well as other third party applications.
+Welcome to **BSMediaPicker,** a UI/UX framework for allowing users to quickly and easily take and/or select photos and/or videos from their device library as well as other third party applications.
 The libary implements both a UIImagePickerController and a UIDocumentPickerViewController to achieve this.

 [![License](https://img.shields.io/badge/license-MIT-lightgrey)](https://en.wikipedia.org/wiki/MIT_License)
 [![CocoaPods Compatible](https://img.shields.io/badge/pod-v0.3.0-blue)](https://img.shields.io/badge/pod-v0.3.0-blue)